7 Wonders of North America

 Library of Congress

 The Library of Congress is a research library supporting the Congress of the United States.
-It is the “national library” of the United States.
-It is the oldest federal cultural institution in the United States.
+It is the “national library” of the United States, and it is the oldest federal cultural institution in the United States.

-The Library of Congress is recognized as the largest library in the world.
+The Library of Congress holds the distinction of being the largest library in the world.
 It is comprised of more than 38 million books, 3.6 million recordings, 14 million photographs, 5.5 million maps, 8.1 million sheets of music, and 70 million manuscripts.

 There are more than 164,000,000 different items housed inside the Library of Congress.
 It contains research material in more than 450 languages.
 Although it is open to the public, visitors may not check out books, which is a privilege reserved for high ranking officials.